M-o-a-T/etcd-tree/doc/tutorial.rst

   skipping subtrees with different tags.
 You can use a sync or async loop;
   however, the former will raise an error if you have non-awaited ``EtcAwaiter`` nodes in the hierarchy.

+* Wildcard type lookups don't apply to tags.
+If you want to apply a class to any tag, use ':\*'.
+There is no tagged equivalent to '**'.

 Misc
 ----